Low-density koala populations are scattered throughout the highly fragmented and cleared Northern Tablelands Koala Management Area (KMA 4).

 - climate change, drought and heatwaves

-- bushfires causing koala injury and death, and temporarily eliminating food sources
+- high-intensity fires causing koala injury and death, and temporarily eliminating food sources

 - possible future influx of koalas from the larger populations to the west, as their habitat range shrinks due to climate change, increasing competition for limited resources